quillford/Mousse/README.md

 ## Project goals

-* Universal controller interface for 3D printers, Lasers and CNC mills
+* Universal controller interface for 3D printers, Lasers, and CNC mills
 * Incorporate design tools and G-Code generation
-* Oriented towards easy use and ergonomy
+* Oriented towards ease of use and ergonomy
 * Ability to fully redesign/configure the interface, and design vendor-specific interfaces
 * Wizards for everything
 * Fully modular code ( on the model of the Smoothie firmware ) to make it as easy as possible to contribute